 Although similar in functionality for food processors, tubular chain and cable disc drag conveyors have distinct differences in components and operation.
 A closer look at cable vs. chain systems will help food manufacturers better understand which system would best support their dry food processing requirements.
 Here’s how to decide which industrial conveyor belt system aligns best with your industry needs.

 What Are Tubular Drag Conveyors?

-Tubular drag conveyors are mechanically driven conveyors that drag material along the inside of a tube.
-They are designed to transfer flowable bulk materials from in-feed points to discharge points through an enclosed conduit.
+Tubular drag conveyors are a type of mechanically driven conveyors designed to drag material along the inside of a tube.
+They are essentially transferring flowable bulk materials to discharge points from in-feed points through an enclosed conduit.
 Using either a cable or a chain, with close-running discs spaced along its length, the ends of the tubular drag conveyor are connected to form an endless loop, which is pulled by a motor-driven sprocket within an enclosed tube.

-Historically, wire rope (cable) evolved from wrought iron chains, which had a record of mechanical failure.
+Historically, wire rope evolved from wrought iron chains, which had a record of mechanical failure.
 While flaws in contemporary chain links can lead to catastrophic failure, defects in the wires making up a steel cable are less critical, as the other wires easily take up the load.
-While friction between the individual wires and strands causes wear over the life of the cable, it also helps to compensate for minor failures in the short run.

 The tubular cable and disc conveyor operates on low horsepower, utilizing energy-efficient variable-speed motors of 1-5 HP each, effectively consuming minimal power compared to other conveyor systems used in food processing.